Multiple Dirichlet Series and Shifted Convolutions: Abstract

 \section{Abstract}

 We define, and obtain the meromorphic continuation of, shifted Rankin-Selberg convolutions in one and two variables.
-This continuation is used to obtain a Burgess-type bound for $L$-series associated to modular forms of arbitrary central character, independent of progress toward the Ramaujan-Petersson conjecture.
+As sample applications, this continuation is used to obtain estimates for single and double shifted sums and a Burgess-type bound for $L$-series associated to modular forms of arbitrary central character.
+Further applications are furnished by subsequent works by the authors and their colleagues.